 BitShares is the first smart contract platform with built-in support for recurring payments and subscription payments.
 This feature allows users to authorize third parties to make withdrawals from their accounts within certain limits.
-This is a convenient way to “set it and forget it” for monthly bills and subscriptions.
+For example, this feature can be used as a convenient way to “set it and forget it” for monthly bills and subscriptions.

 How it Works